fleiflei/acf-admin-columns/readme.txt

 1. Install ACF and this plugin (see below)
 2. In ACF open/create your "field group" within ACF and note the post type that this field group applies to (at the bottom).
-3. Open any field for editing (except "Clone", "Repeater", or "Tab").
+3. Open any field for editing (see exceptions below).
 4. Enable the "Admin Column" option in the field settings.
 5. Enable post types and/or taxonomies for which the column should be shown.
 6. Save the field group and go to the overview page of the post type or taxonomy (e.g. "Posts > All Posts", or "Pages > All Pages") that you noted above and notice the newly added column for your field.